MakeSchool-Tutorials/Makestagram-Swift/P18-Improving-Timeline/content.md

 You have also learned how to use the `TimelineComponent`.
 If you happen to build an app that contains a timeline, this component will be very useful!

-In the next step, we will tackle a feature that is long overdue: finding and adding friends!
+In the next step, we will take a little step back and review all the things you have learned through this tutorial so far.